Giveth/feathers-giveth/README.md

 ## Help

-For more info on how to work with Feathersjs checkout out their docs on [service methods](https://docs.feathersjs.com/api/databases/common.html#service-methods), [service events](https://docs.feathersjs.com/api/events.html#service-events), and [database querying](https://docs.feathersjs.com/api/databases/querying.html).
+For more info on how to work with feathers checkout out their docs on [service methods](https://docs.feathersjs.com/api/databases/common.html#service-methods), [service events](https://docs.feathersjs.com/api/events.html#service-events), and [database querying](https://docs.feathersjs.com/api/databases/querying.html).

 Also feel free to reach out to us on [slack](http://slack.giveth.io) for any help or to share ideas.